A fog machine is undoubtedly one of the most fun, essential ingredients in a party setup, especially if the party is meant to be a bit mysterious.

 The first thing you need to do is unscrew the lid of the fog tank and fill the tank halfway with fog fluid.
 Be careful not to spill so you won’t damage your machine or make it dirty.
 Screw the cap back on again.

-Step 2 – Plug it in
+Step 2 – Plug It In

 Next, you’ll need to connect your machine to a power source.
 If you have a remote sensor then you should add it to the back of the machine.
 Some smoke machines won’t work without the remote sensor.

-Step 3 – Allow it to Warm Up
+Step 3 – Allow It To Warm Up

 Most portable fog machines take a couple of minutes before they start producing the vapor.
 Give it about five minutes so the nozzle can warm up.
 The remote sensor light should turn on once the machine is ready for use.